Photo from Capital Bikeshare Facebook Page

-Don’t be intimidated by Alexandria’s close proximity to Washington, D.C. (it's just about 12 miles), because it feels like a world away.
-There’s plenty of ways to entertain your family and friends on any given day of the week.
-Exploring the small city on foot, wheels, or boat is easy.
+Don’t be intimidated by Alexandria’s proximity to Washington, DC, because it feels like a world away.
+There are plenty of ways to entertain your family and friends on any given day of the week.
+Exploring the small city on foot, on wheels, or by boat is easy.

-Check the weather forecast, pre-plan your routes, and get to know Alexandria like the locals do
+Check the weather forecast, pre-plan your routes, and get to know Alexandria like the locals.

 1) Alexandria by Foot

-By far, the most user-friendly way to navigate Old Town Alexandria is block by block (the scenery is never the same twice).
+By far, the most user-friendly way to navigate Old Town Alexandria is block by block, as the scenery is never the same twice.
 Walking never goes out of style, mostly because parking is difficult.
-Parallel parking in tight spaces and high priced parking garages are the norm, unless you walk in from neighborhood streets.
+Parallel parking in tight spaces and high-priced garages is the norm unless you walk in from neighborhood streets.
 Available spots are timed at two or three hours and monitored by parking enforcement.

-The George Washington Memorial Parkway does run through Alexandria as Washington Street.
-It cuts through the heart of the city, and walkers can choose restaurants and shopping to try along the way.
-Don’t forget, if you want to play tourist in Alexandria, there are several self-guided walking tours throughout the city.
-You can check out African-American historic sites, a scavenger hunt, and Civil War walking tours.
+The George Washington Memorial Parkway runs through Alexandria as Washington Street.
+It cuts through the heart of the city, and walkers can try restaurants and shopping along the way.
+If you want to play tourist in Alexandria, there are several self-guided walking tours throughout the city.
+You can visit African-American historical sites, enjoy a scavenger hunt, or venture back in time with a Civil War walking tour.

 2) Bike Alexandria